Organ Scaffold Maps

 Apart from using scaffolds from SPARC datasets, the Mapping Tools also provides the ability to customize an organ scaffold.
 This can be done either through adjustment of the parameters in Scaffold Creator or fitting of a generic scaffold to a sample data cloud using the Geometry Fitter.
 The resultant scaffold can then be visualized using Argon Viewer in the Mapping tool followed by export to VTK or STL formats for further computational or research applications.

-Use Python Sparc Client Library to export scaffold to VTK file
+Use Python SPARC Client Library to export scaffold to VTK file

 Besides using the MAPClient Mapping Tools, if the dataset contains the scaffold_setting.json file, you can also use the Python Sparc Client Library to easily export scaffold maps to the VTK format using straightforward Python code.